-The Sherlock Center, in partnership with VSA Arts of Rhode Island, is in its sixth year of the Access for All Abilities Mini-Grant initiative.
-To date, 22 businesses and organizations have received a total of $47,500 to increase access to social, leisure, recreational and cultural activities for individuals with disabilities.
+The Sherlock Center is in its sixth year of the Access for All Abilities Mini-Grant initiative.
+To date, 26 businesses and organizations have more than $57,000 to increase access to social, leisure, recreational and cultural activities for individuals with disabilities.
 The Sherlock Center, Rhode Island's University Center for Excellence in Developmental Disabilities (UCEDD), receives funding for this initiative through the United States Department of Health and Human Services Administration on Developmental Disabilities.

 The grant program's purpose is to increase access for people with disabilities to social, leisure, recreational and cultural activities offered to the public by Rhode Island businesses and organizations.
 Non-profit organizations, businesses, and city and town government agencies are encouraged to apply.

 AAA Grant applicants must be businesses or organizations currently offering social, leisure, recreational, and/or cultural activities to the general public in Rhode Island.
 Non-profit organizations, businesses, city or town government agencies, which serve the general public, are encouraged to apply.